nus-cs2030s/2324-s2/docs/11-inheritance.md

 [^1]: Truthfully, this reasoning is _faulty_ because (i) it is too restrictive and (ii) it does not solve the problem stated.
 Java allows the call to super to invoke another function (_e.g.,_ `super(f(x))`).
 Then, `f(x)` can actually invoke methods from superclass.
 In any case, that's the typical reasoning given by Java, but just take it with a grain of salt.

 You will see later that if a given class does not explicitly inherit another class, it will _implicitly_ inherit from the `Object` class.
 So, the constructor we have written so far does not -- as its first line -- invoke the `super` keyword.
 How can it still work if we have the rule above?
-The answer is that similar to default constructor, if there is no call to `super`, Java will automatically add the default `super()`.
+The answer is that similar to default constructor, if there is no call to `super`[^2], Java will automatically add the default `super()`.

+[^2]: There should also be no call to `this` in the constructor, but that will only be discussed when we talk about method overloading.
+In particular, we may overload the constructor.

 In combination with default constructor (_or lack thereof_), this may lead to potential problem that can be difficult to debug.
 Furthermore, the error messages may not be easy to understand as they do not give hint at a possibility of missing `super(..)`.